 You know the job.
 You understand your individual role.
 You have the tools you need to complete your assignments in a timely and professional manner.
 All thanks to good communication.
 But once the job is done, you need to report in to the other team members so everyone is on the same page.
 Did the job go according to plan?
 Did everyone do what s/he was supposed to do?
 Were there any glitches or areas for improvement?
 A job well done may be the goal but learning how things went wrong can be even more valuable; especially when you communicate to the whole team.
 Don’t make the same mistake twice.

 If you’d like to become part of an IT team, you’ll need good communication skills.
 You’ll also need a full understanding of hardware, software, computer networks and systems, and all the people who are involved in their proper usage and maintenance.
-At Porter and Chester Institute, we offer classroom lessons and hands-on training in our Career Computer & Network Technology program that can provide the IT Training to help you become an IT professional.
+At Porter and Chester Institute, we offer online instruction and hands-on training in our Computer & Network Technology program that can provide the IT Training to help you become an IT professional.
 Request more information today to get started on the path to a new career tomorrow.